Cleaning => Carpet => How to Remove Red Stains from Carpet

 The other thing that was interesting was that he used an iron to get all of the stains out, not a steam cleaner.
 He didn't use any water at all.

 Well he did a great job getting all those stains out.
 Then we moved.
 At our new house the former owners left us some carpet stains behind.
 I have been trying to ignore them.
 But it is hard to ignore red stains on off-white carpet!
-I was thinking about having the carpet guy come to visit us at our new house, when I ran across a tip at One Good Thing by Jillee.
-When I saw that she had used an iron, I had to give it a try.
+I was thinking about having the carpet guy come to visit us at our new house, when I ran across a tip that I had to try.

 That's it!
 For dark stains you may need to re-spray and re-iron four or five times.
 The key is to soak the stain really well with the spray and the press the tip of the iron directly on the stain.